-Kids tend to have lots of ‘things’ be it clothes, books and toys.
-And they don’t seem to have any concept of keeping their rooms tidy.
-For little ones especially, furniture needs to be mini-sized so they can reach their favourite books and toys.
+Kids' rooms need lots of storage solutions, from clothes storage to children's book storage and toy storage.
+And all of these kids storage types need to be easily accessible.
+For small children especially, bedroom furniture needs to be mini-sized so they can reach their favourite books and toys easily.
 You should also look out for ‘soft profile’ and soft close pieces that won’t hurt little fingers and storage options that are safe for toddlers to pull themselves up on.

-As they get older they will have different needs and will want their bedroom to be more perfect; friends come visiting and stay over, homework needs doing and more clutter appears!
+As they get older, children will have different needs and will want their bedroom to be more stylish; friends come visiting and stay over, homework needs doing and more clutter appears!
 There are some fantastic modular storage systems around that you can involve your child with so you can design the best solution together.
-And remember you can never have too much storage.
+And remember: you can never have too much storage.

 So give them a helping hand with our 12 kid's storage furniture ideas below.

 1. Discover the versatility of box shelf storage

 Simple but effective, a box shelving unit is perfect for a kid’s room, it can be used for storing toys, books and knick knacks and the wooden storage boxes can be bought separately if you want to hide some of the mess!
 Shelf dividers can also be added if you want to make the squares smaller.

 2. Store children's books in a mini bookcase